Killericon/regsmith.github.io/_posts/2023-09-07-FIVE_WAY_TRADE.md

 &nbsp;

 We’re off to a bad start.
-My desire to get a trade done allowed me to have my desire to extract value out of **Daniel Jones** into a willingness to trade away **Trevor Lawrence**, one of the most valuable pieces in Superflex Dynasty.
+My desire to get a trade done transformed my desire to extract value out of **Daniel Jones** into a willingness to trade away **Trevor Lawrence**, one of the most valuable pieces in Superflex Dynasty.
 I definitely bought low on **Kyler Murray** though, so who knows!
 Maybe this will work out just fine for me.

 &nbsp;